douglascraigschmidt/LiveLessons/Java8/README.md

          containing a quote from a famous Shakespeare play.

 . ex14 - This example shows the difference in overhead/performance for
-          using a parallel spliterator to split a Java LinkedList and an ArrayList into chunks.
-It also demonstrates the performance differences between concurrent and
+         using parallel and sequential spliterators to split a Java LinkedList and an ArrayList into chunks.
-          non-concurrent techniques for joining results in a stream.
-          In addition, it demonstrates performance differences between forEach() and forEachOrdered() terminal operations when
-          applied to accumulate results in a stream.

 . ex15 - This example shows the limitations of using inherently
          sequential modern Java streams operations (such as iterate()